A lens is basically just a getter and setter, so one might expect something like the implementation below.

 ≅ L₁ t ~> f

-Recall we want g ~> f ≅ a → f b
+Recall we want g ~> f ≅ a → f b, so we choose g = L₁ a.

 g ~> f